userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/README.md

 import cv2
 print(cv2.__version__)
 ```
-If there are no errors prompted, then we've been successfully installed OpenCV on our Raspberry Pi 3.
+If there are no errors prompted, that means we've been successfully installed OpenCV on our Raspberry Pi 3.
 The steps mentioned above is a slightly modified version [this](https://www.pyimagesearch.com/2017/10/09/optimizing-opencv-on-the-raspberry-pi/).

 ## The topics which will be included in this project are:
 * Color spaces